Konrad von Finckenstein

 During his tenure the industry went through an unprecedented degree of consolidation.
 To meet these challenges he established frameworks for diversity of voices, vertical integration and net neutrality.

-Hon. von Finckenstein is a Board representative on Senate and was elected to the Board of Governors for a three-year term commencing July 1, 2018 and ending June 30, 2021.
+Hon. von Finckenstein is a Board representative on Senate and was re-elected to the Board of Governors for a three-year term commencing July 1, 2021 and ending June 30, 2024.